complete-dope/codex/content/posts/Intermediate_GPU.md

 4. Shared memory : sit directly on the physical Streaming Multiprocessor (SM), allocated to particular thread block
 5. Registers : small storage units from where GPU reads data
 6. Row major order : So this means how a matrix is laid out in memory, this means rows are laid out besides each other in matrix
+7. bump allocation : so we allocate memory in single shot and keep one pointer and keeps on expanding it
+8. cudaCheck : Check for if the command that you will be running can that command be run successfully or not and if this fails this immediately prints a failure message and terminates the program.

 ```cpp
 A = [[1,2,3], [4,5,6]]